albertocorrales/albertocorrales.github.io/_posts/2023-06-05-CI-CD-pipelines-as-code-with-Nuke-build.md

 As we have seen in this article, working with YAML to build our CI/CD pipelines can bring some challenges and limitations.
 In order to deal with these issues, Nuke allows us to build our pipelines as code, so our pipelines will be less error prone, more maintainable and easier to develop/debug.

-Using Nuke has a learning curve, but compared to other frameworks it is the most advanced one at the moment and it brings a very good developing experience, especially if you are already using csharp in your projects.
+Using Nuke has a learning curve, but compared to other frameworks it is the most advanced one at the moment and it brings a very good developing experience, especially if you are already using C# in your projects.

 However, depending on the complexity of your build, you might need to find a balance and use a mix of Nuke and the CI/CD engine definition.
 By following this approach, you would have Nuke to cover most of the logic in our pipelines, but you could also leverage features such us jobs/stages parallelization, permissions management, etc.